 Readings, writings & more

-Back for another great season, the AWCS Open Mic Night runs September to May.
+Join us for the last Open Mic of the season.
 Come on down for a chance to read your work in front of an audience.
 Don’t want to read, that’s okay too.
 Just come and check it out.

 Here’s how it works: